 “Overnight camps cost significantly more than day camps since they’re a 24-hour-a-day experience,” Rosenberg notes.
 “That said, even the prices within sleep-away camps can vary quite a bit.”

-Here’s a general breakdown of summer camp prices for 2021.
+Here’s a general breakdown of the summer camp cost for 2022.

 How much do summer day camps cost?

 According to ACA, the average daily per-person fee for day camp among camps that primarily offer day camp (meaning, it makes up 50% or more of their programming) is $178.49.

 Note: This is a pretty big increase from last year’s average, and according to the ACA is due in part to “significant cost inflation in recent months.”
 Additionally, it’s important to note that there are financial aid options for camp (more on this shortly), as well as discounted, or even free, camps for families in need.

 Day camps are generally the most popular camp choice for families, and according to Rosenberg, the most affordable and accessible.
 “In addition to privately run day camps, families can find camps through their local YMCA, Jewish community center (JCC) or parks and recreation,” Rosenberg says, adding that most day camps offer swimming, tons of time outdoors and trips or travel opportunities for older kids.
 “Day camps are great for parents who want their kids to enjoy a sense of adventure and independence but who still want to eat dinner together as a family,” he says.

 Camp prices can vary greatly for day camps — here are a few variables that can affect rates, according to Arlene Streisand, director of Camp Specialists, a business that helps connect families with the right camp:

 - Before or after care (early or late pickup), if required.